Want 5 quick ways to improve as a podcast host or guest?

 Step Four: Learn to Improvise

-As I mentioned earlier, podcasts now exist not only as an audio-only format but also in the form of video or live streams.
+As I mentioned earlier, podcasts now exist in an audio-only format and in video or live streams.

-That means you need to make sure you look good in front of the camera.
+That means you must ensure you look good in front of the camera.
 It also means that no matter how well you prepare, you always have to expect the unexpected, especially if it’s a live stream.

-When I had my first live stream, everything was going perfectly until there was a knock at the door behind me.
-It was my mom and she said, “Just so you know, I did your laundry and put your underwear on your bed.”
+When I had my first live stream, everything was going perfectly until a knock at the door behind me.
+It was my mom, and she said, “So that you know, I did your laundry and put your underwear on your bed.”